-Resident, employees at Emporia Presbyterian Manor test positive for COVID-19
+Resident, employees at Emporia PMMA test positive for COVID-19

 A resident and two direct-care employees at Emporia Presbyterian Manor have tested positive for COVID-19.